Parkkeo1/Reddit_Unlocked/README.md

 Gary - Data Visualization

-Ben - Website/Program Deployment to Heroku
+Ben - Program Deployment to Heroku

 ### Libraries We Used